ovh/docs/pages/web/web-paas/administration-web/guide.en-gb.md

 #### URLs

-The URLs pull-down exposes the domains that can be used to access application environments from the web.
+The URLs drop-down exposes the domains that can be used to access application environments from the web.

+#### SSH

+The SSH drop-down displays the commands to access your project using SSH.

+#### Code

+##### CLI

+The **CLI** tab displays the command to get your project set up locally with the Web PaaS CLI.

-#### GIT
+##### GIT

-The "Git" pull-down displays the commands to use to clone the codebase via Git.
-If you are using Web PaaS as your primary remote repository, the command shown will clone from the project.
-Otherwise if you have set up an [external integration](../integrations-source), the command will clone directly from the integrated remote repository.
+The **Git** tab displays the command to clone the codebase via Git.
+If you're using Web PaaS as your primary remote repository, the command clones from the project.
+If you have set up an [external integration](../integrations-source), the command clones directly from the integrated remote repository.

 If the project uses an external integration to a repository that you have not been given access to, you will not be able to clone until your access has been updated.

-#### CLI

-The CLI pull-down displays the commands to get your project set up locally with the Web PaaS CLI.

-#### SSH

-The SSH pull-down display the commands to access your project over SSH.
+See [User access and integrations](../administration-users#user-access-and-integrations) for more information.

 ### Configuration settings